JeffersonLab/sim/README.md

 ---

 ## Overview
-A web app for managing a registry of apps at JLab.
+A web app for managing a registry of software for the Accelerator Controls Group (ACG) at JLab.

 ## Quick Start with Compose
 1. Grab project